firatNEAR/onboarding_demo/README.md

 # webauthn-skeleton

-This is a working skeleton of a Node.js/Koa application with passwordless login (Web Authentication API, WebAuthN, FIDO2).
+This is a working skeleton of a Node.js/Koa application with passwordless NEAR account creation and sending NEAR to a master account on localnet.

 Main version (Koa/fido2-lib) live at [https://56k.guru/webauthn](https://56k.guru/webauthn)
 Deno version (Deno/Opine/fido2-lib) live at [https://56k.guru/webauthn-deno](https://56k.guru/webauthn-deno)

 ## Features

-*  Tested with Windows Hello, Yubikey or Android lockscreen, more to come.
-*  Supports adding more than one authentication method to the same account.
-*  Supports transfering account to another device by a time limited one time link or QR-code.
+*  Create NEAR accounts using FIDO2 create flow
+*  Send a test transaction to the network through using 'Login' button on UI

 Using Koa and fido2-lib